AliHassan7878/AliHassan7878/README.md

 - 👋 Hi, I’m @Ali
-- 👀 I’m interested in computer vision applications for the edge devices.
+- 👀 I’m interested in computer vision and embedded applications.
-- 🌱 I’m currently working on computer vision applications, edge devices, and edgeML.
+- 🌱 I’m currently working on embedded computer vision applications, edge devices for indoor drones.
 - 💞️ I’m looking to collaborate on ML and computer vision applications.
 - 📫 Reach me with the an email --- ali.hassan4696@gmail.com.